apigovau/national-api-design-standards/sections/query-parameters.md

 ### Output Selection

-Consumers can specify the attributes they wish to return in the [response payload](api-response.html#response-payload) by specifying the attributes in the [query parameters](pagination.html#query-parameters).
+Consumers can specify the fields they wish to return in the [response payload](api-response.html#response-payload) by specifying the fields in the [query parameters](pagination.html#query-parameters).

 Example that returns only the `first_name` and `last_name` fields in the response.

 ```
-?attributes=first_name,last_name
+?fields=first_name,last_name
 ```

 ### Simple Filtering